Mar 21, 2025

 Location differences while trying to file for divorce can prove to be a challenge.
 At Turner-Monahan, we have been approached by spouses who file for divorce who have been separated for a long time, and most of the time, the other spouse is no longer living in the same state.
 And unfortunately, there are also occasions where the presumed respondent cannot be contacted nor located.

-For this particular article, we shall be looking into how a divorce will proceed if the spouse lives outside of Texas.
+For this particular article, we shall look into how a divorce will proceed if the spouse lives outside of Texas.

 Filing for Divorce When Your ex-spouse is out-of-state